-If you are installing many vim plugins (not necessary specific to Racket), we recommend using a plugin that will make loading other plugins easier.
-Pathogen is one plugin that does this; using it, you can install new plugins by extracting them to subdirectories in the "bundle" folder of your Vim installation.
+If you are installing many Vim plugins (not necessary specific to Racket), we recommend using a plugin that will make loading other plugins easier.
+There are many plugin managers.

+Again, benknoble/scribble.vim is updated more frequently and is somewhat more modern.
+Pathogen is one plugin that does this; using it, you can install new plugins by extracting them to subdirectories in the "bundle" folder of your personal Vim files ("~/.vim" on Unix, "\$HOME/vimfiles" on MS-Windows).